Skip to content

 Pirated copies - new rules for imports

-On 1 July 2021, new rules were introduced in Chapter 15 of the Customs Act (intellectual property rights) that give the customs authorities the right to stop and detain goods of private persons.
+On the 1stof July 2021, new rules were introduced in Chapter 10 of the Movement of Goods Act (intellectual property rights).
+The new legislation gives Norwegian customs authorities the right to control and detain goods imported by a private person.

 What are pirated copies?

-These products look almost exactly like the original ones, and it can be difficult to distinguish genuine goods from counterfeit goods.
-These products are sold through online shops, on digital marketplaces or they are marketed in various social media.
+These products may look almost exactly like the original, and it can be difficult to distinguish genuine goods from counterfeit goods.
+These products are often sold through online shops, on digital marketplaces or they are marketed in various social media.

 What happens if I order pirated goods and they arrive in Norway?